Search Our Site

 Clear + Brilliant Laser

 Clear + Brilliant is the latest innovation in fighting melasma.
 This laser treatment penetrates the skin at a shallow depth, targeting the layers where much of the unwanted pigment from melasma resides.
 Clear + Brilliant is a good choice for both initial treatments and maintenance therapy, with treatments usually spaced about one month apart4.
-However, this treatment is not appropriate for patients with dark skin tones.
+We do safely use this treatment on darker skin tones.

 Fraxel Re:Store Dual Laser